DjebaliSonia/CluseringSPARQLQuery/Clustering/Readme.md

     2. AGNES Hierarchical Clustering
     3. Hierarchical Clustering on Principal Components

 5. Cutting tree.
-Clustering results can be finally derived directly from the ob-tained hierarchy.
+Clustering results can be finally derived directly from the obtained hierarchy.